Supriyabcd/CaptionGenieApp/README.md

 # RAG-based Image Captioning App

 This project combines a Flutter frontend and a FastAPI backend to create an image captioning application using Retrieval-Augmented Generation (RAG).
-The .zip file contains two main folders:
+The repo contains two main folders:
 - `flutter_frontend/`: Contains all Dart files and `frontend.bat` for the Flutter frontend.
 - `rag_pipeline/`: Contains the FastAPI backend files, including `main.py`, `requirements.txt`, and `backend.bat`.